JillCakmak/Cakmak/_posts/2021-10-18-to-all-chocolate-lovers-–-frequently-or-specialty.md

 title_color: "#ffffff"
 comments: true
 ---
 **Is chocolate just chocolate?
 Or do you have specific preferences regarding brand and look?
-The difference between two famous beloved chocolate companies will be outlined below.
+The difference between the two famous beloved chocolate companies will be outlined below.
 Cadbury vs. Lindt in what team are you?
 Let's find out!**

 ## Choco History